 50%

-Commercial Façade Improvement Grant Program provides up to Up to $12,500 (50% of costs) matching grants to commercial property owners (and tenants with permission) for façade improvements to street-facing commercial buildings.
+Commercial Façade Improvement Grant Program provides Up to $12,500 (50% of costs).
+Provides matching grants to commercial property owners (and tenants with permission) for façade improvements to street-facing commercial buildings.
 The program covers up to 50% of eligible costs.
-Applications are accepted Annual Intake.
+Annual Intake.
 (As of March 2026, verified against City of Toronto program guidelines)

 Eligibility & Details